Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction

-From (\ref{eqStdModel}) and (\ref{eqPPCA}), we know that COBE also has close relation with PCA. \figurename \ref{figcobepca} illustrates the difference between COBE and PCA using the above data (The principle component is computed from the concatenated version \mat{\tilde{Y}} defined in \eqref{eqLPCA}).
-Basically, COBE seeks the principal components \mat{\bar{A}} of the \emph{common} space (spanned by common or very similar basis) of all data whereas PCA seeks the principal components of all data, which makes COBE quite useful to find highly relevant and related information from a large number of sets of signals.
-Moreover, as \eqref{eqStdModel} can be interpreted as the PCA of the common space of all data sets, or the PCA of the individual space of each single data set, we may optimize \eqref{eqStdModel} by using a series of alternating truncated SVD (PCA), which is the way adopted by the JIVE method \cite{JIVE2011}.
-This way involves frequent SVDs of huge matrices formed by all data in the computation of the common space and hence it is quite time consuming.
-Compared with JIVE, the COBEc method is more efficient in optimization and more intuitive and flexible in the estimation of number of common components.
+Further to showing in \eqref{eqStdModel} and \eqref{eqPPCA} that COBE has a close relation with PCA, \figurename \ref{figcobepca} illustrates the difference between COBE, JIVE and PCA using the same data as in \figurename \ref{figcobecca}.
+The principal component was computed from a concatenated version of \mat{\tilde{Y}}, defined in \eqref{eqLPCA}.
+Basically, COBE identifies the principal components \mat{\bar{A}} of normalized common components (corresponding to the canonical variables in CCA), whereas PCA seeks the principal components of the global data set \Set{Y}, and JIVE captures the \emph{joint variation}.
+In this example, JIVE gave principal components of sorts, rather than common components, illustrating that the power of components dominates the results obtained by JIVE, see \figurename \ref{figcobepca}.
+In this sense, COBE is closer to CCA while JIVE is closer to PCA (and PLS); COBE can also be viewed as a regularized version of JIVE.
+In terms of computational demands, compared with JIVE which in the computation of the common subspace involves frequent SVDs of huge matrices containing all data, COBE (COBE$C$) is more efficient in the optimization and more physically intuitive and flexible in the estimation of number of common components.